 Even the smallest error in a brief is critical when judges rely on the information to set precedents that can change the law.

 The technical details of a federal appeal might seem incredibly conservative and picky to defendants who are not lawyers.
 However, following the rules demonstrates respect for the judges and their time.
 Following the rules gains the respect of the judges and court staff, which is a critical advantage.
 The staff members and court clerks have a lot of power over the appeals process.

-During the appeal, you petition the court to set aside a verdict because of a legal impropriety.
+During the Denver Federal Appeals, you petition the court to set aside a verdict because of a legal impropriety.
 These might be small errors that didn’t affect the verdict, but they could have done so.
 That’s why judges overturn decisions based on violations of procedure or the defendant’s rights.
-When you’re asking the court to uphold the highest standards of integrity, your legal team is duty-bound to exercise the same standard of care in your appeal.
+When you’re asking the court to uphold the highest standards of integrity, your Denver Federal Appeals lawyers are duty-bound to exercise the same standard of care in your appeal.

 Knowing what to expect and focusing on the procedural and factual details are critical for a successful appeal.
 For example, clerks and judges get upset when briefs contain block citations instead of citations that specify page numbers and even the appropriate line number.
 Making things easier on the judges and staff just makes good sense.
 Other tips for appeals include:

 It’s a common strategy to raise new issues when they become obvious during an appeal case.
 However, it’s a mistake to bring up new issues that weren’t presented in the brief even if they’re relevant to the case.
 Examples of this error include bringing up inappropriate jury instructions that were never mentioned during the trial.
 All issues to be considered need to be mentioned in the original brief.

 - Don’t Depend on Oral Arguments to Make Your Case